mniehoff/spark-streaming-example/README.md

 ## Setup

+You can run the necessary tools (Kafka, Cassandra) using docker or any other way.

 ### Kafka

-Set up one node i.e. using docker:
+Set up one node, i.e. using docker:

 ```
 docker run -d -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=`docker-machine ip \`docker-machine active\`` --env ADVERTISED_PORT=9092 spotify/kafka